The cohomological Hall algebras of a preprojective algebra with symmetrizer: The shuffle algebra

 respectively, where $\calR(r)$ is the tautological bundle of $\Grass(r, \infty)$.
 Let $e(i)$ be the equivariant Euler class of the normal bundle of $i$ and let $\{\lambda_{s}^i\}_{s=1, \dots, v^i}$ be the Chern roots of the tautological bundle $\calR(v^i)$.
 Thus, we have

 The denominator of $\fac_1$ and the averaging over all the shuffle $\Sh(v_1,v_2)$ come from pushing-forward from a Grassmannian bundle.

-In the above we see one more time that \eqref{eqn:shuffle_geom} being well-defined without introducing denominators.
-The operation \eqref{eqn:shuffle_geom0} is associative, and hence remains so after localization in the sense of Remark~\ref{rmk:localization}.
+In the above we see one more time that \eqref{eqn:shuffle_geom} is well-defined without introducing denominators.
+The operation \eqref{eqn:shuffle_geom0} is associative, and hence remains so after localization.
 On the other hand, the natural map from $H^{\BM}_{G_v\times\calD}(\bold{M}_{\widehat{Q}, v}, \bbQ)$ to its localization is injective.
 In particular, \eqref{eqn:shuffle_geom} is associative after localization, and hence is so before localization.
 This shows that $\calS\calH$ is an algebra.
-The argument above then implies that $i_*$ is an algebra homomorphism. \end{proof}
+The argument above then implies that $i_*$ is an algebra homomorphism.
+This completes the proof of Theorem \ref{thm:shuffle}.